 The project construction is complete!

-Public art will be installed in the future.
+Public art has been installed in winter 2018.

 For mor information, contact:

 Noreen Walsh● Transportation Division ● 303-441-4301● [email protected]

 The Diagonal Project is a City of Boulder, Transportation Capital Improvements project.
 Work began in August 2015, to transform a section of the Diagonal Highway, between 28th Street and Independence Road, into a multi-modal corridor and gateway to and from Boulder, with a new roadway surface, multi-use path, off-street protected bicycle lanes, and upgraded transit stops, while maintaining the existing vehicular lanes.
 The improvements contribute to a safer and more efficient travel experience for drivers, transit users, pedestrians, and cyclists.
 Additionally, 400 trees and over 6,000 new shrubs and plants will be planted and public art will be installed creating a gateway to/from the city.

 The Diagonal Highway Transportation Improvements Project started in August 2015 and was completed at the end of 2016.
 There will be some final finish work and a public art installation in the summer of 2017.

 The Diagonal Project will provide the following improvements:

 - Reconstruction of the existing deteriorated street pavement between 28th and 47th streets.

 - Construction of a new multi-use path, off-street bicycle lanes (also known as cycle track), medians, transit stops bus pads, and other amenities.